odrevet/fujiten/README.md

 ## Convert

-In case your device is not equiped with a japanese input keyboard, fujiten can convert latin character (romaji) to hiragana or katakana.
+In case your device is not equipped with a Japanese input keyboard, fujiten can convert Latin character (romaji) to hiragana or katakana.

-Lowercase romaji will be converted to hiragana, upercase romaji will be converted to katakana.
+Lowercase romaji will be converted to hiragana, uppercase romaji will be converted to katakana.

 # Kotoba / Kanji search